fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Javascript error when trying to copy field values into the other address section in some cases.
 * Fixed: Billing fields getting emptied or copying values from shipping when using the Local Pickup feature from Fluid Checkout PRO.
 * Fixed: Fix styles for product images on the order summary at first load when a `picture` element is used.
+* Fixed: Shipping address section closing unexpectedly in some cases.

 = 3.2.2 - 2024-08-22 =